 Myth #4 Clipper spray coolant is just as good as clipper oil

-- It’s absolutely ok to spray your clippers with these!
+- It’s absolutely ok to spray your clippers with coolant.
 You simply need to follow up with proper oil.
 Like every five minutes.

 Myth #5 Hot blades are normal when you clip

 - Well, hot blades are “normal” when your horse and/or equipment is dirty.
-There’s also the case that your clipper blades are dull, or you have not used enough clipping oil.
+There’s also the case that your clipper blades are dull or have not used enough clipping oil.

 OIL OIL OIL OIL OIL OIL OIL OIL *gasp* OIL